 Avoid empty clichés

-It can be difficult to avoid certain stock phrases when communicating in these strange times.
+It’s not always easy to avoid certain stock phrases when communicating in these strange times.
 Like the one I just used there.
 But keeping your copywriting sensitive involves speaking directly to your customer.
 And clichés get in the way of that.
-Look at fresh ways to write about current circumstances while keeping your content relevant to your customers and your business.
+Look at fresh ways to write about current circumstances while keeping your content relevant to your audience and your business.